frankin0/Tree-Of-Savior-Italian-Project/README.md

 Credits will add to the project at last.

-UI 100% Translate - Check Error
+UI 90% Translate - Check Error

-INTL 100% Translate - Check Error

 ETC 5% Translate - In translate